 “The actions of the police are frequently unconstitutional.
-When officers break the rules, I easily have these cases thrown out of the court room.”
+When officers break the rules and you find yourself arrested for marijuana possession, I easily have these cases thrown out of the court room.”

 Just to give you a little background, a law enforcement officer must get a warrant to search a vehicle or a home.
 There are only a few exceptions to this rule.
 For example, if an officer approaches a vehicle and the drugs are sitting in plain view on the passenger seat, he is allowed to search your car.
 In this case, there were no drugs in plain view.

 Another form of search in which no warrant is required is a “consent search”, in which the driver of the vehicle (or home owner) gives permission for the officer to search the car.
 Typically this is done at the officer’s request.
 For example: “I smell marijuana in your car, do you mind if I look around?”
 The officer is also REQUIRED to explain that you have the right to refuse the search.
 If the option of this refusal isn’t readily apparent, the search is unconstitutional and will be thrown out in court.

 Regardless of the legality of the search, when an officer finds something illegal, he’s going to take it and you’re going to end up getting arrested, regardless of the future courtroom outcome.

 In this case, the officer’s idea of consent was a little skewed.
 My client had refused the search 14 times in a 35 minute period.
 He was badgered repeatedly, and consistently denied the officer access to his car.
 The officer also summoned several other cars to the scene, and had other policemen attempt to coerce the consent in a sea of flashing red and blue lights.
 My client asked for an attorney four times during this time period, and was not permitted to leave the scene.
 If a client is being detained for any reason, he has the right to ask for an attorney.